About Blessed Savior Parish

 Renovating the site of the former Corpus Christi, Blessed Savior has combined familiar surroundings from each of the four founding parishes and their five worship sites to create a comfortable, welcoming, worship environment.

-Blessed Savior has maintained and expanded the community roots started by the original parishes by our involvement in St. Ben’s meal programs, St. Vincent DePaul activities, and the continued support of Milwaukee Achievers – Pan African Community Association – and neighborhood watch groups.
+Blessed Savior has maintained and expanded the community roots started by the original parishes by our involvement in St. VIncent De Paul's meal programs, St. Vincent DePaul activities, and the continued support of neighborhood watch groups.

 We continue to operate the schools that began at each parish.
-As a four campus school we celebrate the unique talents our school children possess and build our school community by coming together at regularly scheduled all school prayer services.
+As a multi-campus school we celebrate the unique talents our school children possess and build our school community by coming together at regularly scheduled all school prayer services.